TomerNissim/shortener-url-project/README.md

-#  URL shortener
+#  Tomer Nissim URL shortener
-This is my URL shortener

 ## how does it works?
 first of all clone my code to your computer.